-- Increase training opportunities for other health service professionals working with children throughout the state and region
+- Increase training opportunities for health care professionals working with children throughout the state and region

 - Develop a nationally recognized clinical training site for children’s mental health clinicians

 - This innovative initiative is made possible through a $2.9 million grant from United Health Foundation.

 Effective training can have a significant impact on the quality of care a child receives.
 Washburn Center for Children believes investing in comprehensive training for children’s mental health professionals will dramatically increase the number of clinicians in Minnesota who provide high quality services based on best practice standards.
 This will result in improved client outcomes and satisfaction.

 A structured training program, combined with an intensive, continuous evaluation of mental health outcomes in a children’s community mental health center, is unique and unprecedented.
 The vision of the United Health Foundation Institute at Washburn Center for Children is to: